 Joao Felix – £113m

 Benfica to Atletico Madrid – 2019

 Whilst little should surprise in terms of transfer fees in modern football, Atletico’s Madrid’s decision to spend an astronomical fee of £113m on Benfica teenager Joao Felix is a deal which stunned Europe.

-The 19-year-old had been linked with several of the continent’s leading sides since breaking through at the Portuguese giants, scoring 20 goals in all competitions in his sole season in the first-team.
+The 19-year-old had been linked with several of the continent’s leading sides after an exciting emergence at the Portuguese giants, as the forward scored 20 goals in a breakthrough 2018/19 campaign.

 Monaco to Paris Saint-Germain – 2018

-Bursting onto the scene as part of the exciting, young Monaco side which reached the Champions League semi-finals and surprisingly pipped PSG to the Ligue 1 title, it wasn’t long before Europe’s traditional powerhouses expressed an interest.
+Kylian Mbappe burst onto the scene as part of an exciting Monaco side that reached the Champions League semi-finals and beat PSG to the Ligue 1 title in 2016/17 – and it wasn’t long before Europe’s traditional powerhouses expressed interest.

-Paris Saint-Germain won the race for the talented forward, initially on a season-long loan before paying a fee of £160m, with Mbappe expressing a desire to make history in his homeland.
-In Paris, he has continued to go from strength to strength, winning two league titles and being named as the division’s Player of the Year in 2018/19.
+Paris Saint-Germain won the race for the forward, initially on a season-long loan before paying a fee of £165m, with Mbappe expressing a desire to make history in his homeland.
+In Paris, he has evolved into arguably world football’s finest talent.

 — UEFA Champions League (@ChampionsLeague) April 12, 2021

 Mbappe has scored a club-record 212 goals in 260 appearances, won five league titles and finished as Ligue 1’s leading scorer in five consecutive campaigns.